-Film, Media & Social Justice
+Film, Media & Communications

 The foundation of this mission is rooted in the legacy of the Sisters of St. Joseph of Carondelet, founders of Mount St. Mary's College.
 Beginning in Le Puy, France, over 350 years ago, the sisters have served the world as strong social justice advocates and activists, working to improve the lives of the world's underrepresented populations and the most vulnerable among us.

 Total units required for B.S. in Film, Media & Social Justice: 39

 Film and Media Minor

 Total units required for Minor in Film and Media: 18

 Total units required for Minor in Film, Media & Social Justice: 18